shinchan305/services_and_middleware/README.md

 # Running The Poject

+We can set up the project in 2 ways:

 ## Using Hosted Images
 - Download the `docker-compose.yml` file within Accounts.API.
 - Run the command `docker-compose up`